christina1797406/InfluxDB/README.md

 ### Prerequisites
 - Node.js
 - npm
-- Access to InfluxDB and Grafana instances (i.e. you will need to use your login credentials with InfluxDB and Grafana, such as your access token and organisation name)
+- Access to InfluxDB and Grafana instances (you will need to use your login credentials with InfluxDB and Grafana, such as your access token and organisation name)

 ### Steps
 1. Clone this repository to your local machine